grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Right Boss!"
 Bastian repeated.

 The _Prospect_ put a tiny, silent amount of speed on.
 They crawled out of the docking area, with Bastian --- swinging the sonar mics back and forth rapidly --- trying to make sure he was hearing every contact and understood where each was going.
 It was a good first lesson in sonar for Cassandra, though she found herself wildly confused by all the different sounds, their meanings, and their correlations to the range and heading calculations.
-She listened with a anxious look on her face.
+She listened with an anxious look on her face.

 "You'll get the fuckin' hang of it eventually," Bastian said to her quietly so as not to lose track of what was happening in his earphones.
 "Or... you fuckin' won't.
 Seems to me like people either get sonar, or they don't.
 There's no in-between."